Drayton Valley-Devon: Electoral history

 Drayton Valley-Devon and its antecedent, Drayton Valley-Calmar, elected Progressive Conservative MLAs with solid majorities from the 1970s to 2015.
-Just since 2015, it has elected one person, Mark Smith, who first ran for the Wildrose party and then for the United Conservatives.
+Since 2015, it has elected two people, Mark Smith, who first ran for the Wildrose Party in 2015 and then for the United Conservatives in 2019, and Andrew Boitchenko, who ran for the United Conservatives in 2023.

-The first MLA elected to Drayton Valley-Devon was Progressive Conservative Diana McQueen who was a cabinet minister in the Allison Redford government.
-The current incumbent is Mark Smith a former member of the Wildrose Party who joined the United Conservative Party.
+The first MLA elected to Drayton Valley-Devon was Progressive Conservative Diana McQueen, who was a cabinet minister in the Allison Redford government.
+The incumbent is Andrew Boitchenko.